Silphid/silphid.jekyll/_drafts/2017-12-06-the-chair-is-black.md

 Wow, that's a lot to take in at once, so let's take it apart...

-## It's a simplified, context-specific representation
+## An abstraction is a simplified, context-specific representation, not the real thing itself

-It does not (nor should it try to) capture the entity in its whole, with all its capabilities and glory.
+An abstraction does not (nor should it try to) capture the entity in its whole, with all its capabilities and glory.
 It only represents a very limited subset of its characteristics.
 However, *which* characteristics should be selected depends on the *context* (in other words, the *intention* or *purpose*).
 Completely different subsets might be drawn from the same entity in different contexts.

 >  Let's take *Liam*, some lovely fictitious human being, and see the various abstractions he exposes, in different contexts (in the form of C# interfaces!)
 While he boasts an `ICertifiedPublicAccountant` interface, which is the only one his boss cares and wants to know about, his colleagues also appreciate him via his `IFerociousTeamFortressPlayer` interfaces.
 His friends rely on his `IAmAlwaysThereWhenYouNeedMe` interface and his kids crave his `IRitualSundayMorningPancakeMaker` and `ILovelyBedtimeStoryReader`, among so many others.
 And, of course, he has a secret `IBestLoverUnderTheSheets` interface, but that one is solely reserved to his wife's benefits.
-And, ultimately, as all fellow human beings, he has the dreadly `IDisposable` interface, for his final hour.

-## It allows things to connect or relate
+## It allows things to relate...

-An abstraction is intended to *connect* - at the same time as *isolate* - two different parties, allowing them to interact and collaborate via a straightforward channel, while preserving as much independence between them as possible, allowing either one to be replaced without much affecting the other.
-Those two parties and the abstraction between them can take on different names, such as client-(API)-server, consumer-(contract)-service, subscriber-(subscription)-publisher, employer-(job title)-employee, listener-(speech)-speaker, usage-(interface)-implementation...
+An abstraction is intended to *connect* two different parties.
+It provides a clean and straightforward channel for them to discover each other, connect, communicate and interact together.
+In the real world, those two parties and the abstraction between them can take on different names, such as client-(API)-server, consumer-(contract)-service, subscriber-(subscription)-publisher, employer-(job title)-employee, listener-(speech)-speaker, usage-(interface)-implementation...

+> Take the `IFrontEndHtmlDeveloper` job title.
+That's a very handy abstraction.
+It allows a developer to advertise what he is able to achieve (he *implements* that interface) and an employer to advertise an available position (it *consumes* or has a *dependency* on that interface).
+Now, imagine what would happen if we were to remove abstractions altogether and try to interact only with whole realities.
+The employer could not simplify things down to a straightforward job description; it would need to describe precisely *everything* the employee might be required to do in a day.
+And the employee, on the other end, would need to describe *everything* that constitutes what he is as a person.

-## Yet keeps them apart
+## …yet, it also keeps them apart

-without letting their respective details make them dependent upon each other.
+Abstraction allows entities to keep some healthy distance, by avoiding their respective implementation details to make them dependent upon each other.

+When entities know each other only via abstract interfaces, we say they are *loosely coupled*, as opposed to entities that depend on specific other entities and their implementation details, which would be *strongly coupled*.

+Of course, both the consuming and the implementing entities depend upon the abstraction itself, that is how they can relate.
+However, they don't depend directly on one another.

+In fact, that is precisely what the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) (the fifth SOLID principle) states:

+> High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

+That loose-coupling introduces an unlimited world of flexibility and possibilities, which brings us to our two next points...

-## It allows to replace either one
+## It allows to replace either end

 Dependency Injection